-Gayle Parker is crazy (in a good way) about her husband, Tom, and their three wonderful sons and three wonderful daughters-in-law.
+Gayle Parker is crazy (in a good way) about her husband, Tom, and their three wonderful sons, three wonderful daughters-in-law, and four wonderful grandchildren.
 She loves to cook (and to eat), to hang out with people, to read, and is remarkably good at playing Words With Friends.

-She loves the Lord of the Church, Jesus Christ, and she loves the people of The Spring and is enthusiastic and passionate about the mission – connecting those who are not connected to Christ, to a church community and to Christ’s mission in the world.
+She loves the Lord of the Church, Jesus Christ, and she loves the people of The Spring and is enthusiastic and passionate about the mission – connecting those who are not connected to Christ, to our church community, and to Christ’s mission in the world.

 Many years ago Gayle earned an MDiv from Princeton Theological Seminary.
-An ordained pastor in the Presbyterian Church, before serving at The Spring, Gayle served two established churches in the Phoenix area – as an associate pastor at Scottsdale Presbyterian and for 14 years as senior pastor of Historic First Presbyterian in inner-city Phoenix.
+An ordained pastor in the Presbyterian Church, before serving at The Spring, Gayle served for 14 years as senior pastor of Historic First Presbyterian in inner-city Phoenix.

-In addition to being a pastor, when she has time, Gayle serves as an adjunct professor at Fuller Seminary Arizona, where she teaches in the area of preaching, and she also spent many rewarding years serving on the Board of Trustees at Whitworth University in Spokane, WA.
+In addition to her work as a pastor, for many years, Gayle enjoyed being an adjunct professor at Fuller Seminary Arizona, where she taught in the area of preaching, and she also spent many rewarding years serving on the Board of Trustees at Whitworth University in Spokane, WA.

 She considers herself blessed in more ways than she can count – but especially blessed to belong to the Lord, blessed to be dearly loved by an awesome family, and blessed to be able to use her gifts alongside others in Christ’s amazing body to advance the mission of the Kingdom of God.